Determining the systemic redshift of Lyman-alpha emitters with neural networks and improving the measured large-scale clustering: Acknowledgements

 \section{Acknowledgements}

-This work has made used of CEFCA's Scientific High Performance Computing system which has been funded by the Governments of Spain and Aragón through the Fondo de Inversiones de Teruel, and the Spanish Ministry of Economy and Competitivenes (MINECO-FEDER, grant AYA2012-30789).
+{ We acknowledge and thank the great labor of the scientific referee.
+Their comments improved greatly the quality, clearance and content of this work.} This work has made used of CEFCA's Scientific High Performance Computing system which has been funded by the Governments of Spain and Aragón through the Fondo de Inversiones de Teruel, and the Spanish Ministry of Economy and Competitivenes (MINECO-FEDER, grant AYA2012-30789).
 The authors acknowledge the support of the Spanish Ministerio de Economia y Competividad project No. AYA2015-66211-C2-P-2.
 We acknowledge also STFC Consolidated Grants ST/L00075X/1 and ST/P000451/1 at Durham University.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.
 SS was supported in part by JSPS KAKENHI Grant Number JP15H05896, and by World Premier International Research Center Initiative (WPI Initiative), MEXT, Japan.
 SS was also supported in part by the Munich Institute for Astro- and Particle Physics (MIAPP) which is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy (EXC-2094-390783311).